Prometheus-X-association/walruc/docs/design-document.md

 # Web Analytics Learning Records Universal Connector (WALRUC) BB – Design Document

-Web Analytics Learning Records Universal Connector allows for the integration of web analytics data with a Learning Record Store (LRS) using the xAPI (Experience API) standard.
+Web Analytics Learning Records Universal Connector allows for the integration of web analytics data with a Learning Record Store (LRS) using the xAPI (Experience API) DASES standard.
 It enables the conversion of analytics data, such as the data collected by Matomo, into an xAPI format that can be stored and tracked in a LRS.

 ## Technical usage scenarios & Features

 **Key functionalities:**

-- WALRUC converts web browsing analytics data into xAPI statement
+- WALRUC converts web browsing analytics data into xAPI DASES statement

 **Value-added:**